lenodeCC/python-expression/README.md

 ## About

-Serialize and deserialize nested compound expression strings such as (a = 1 or (b = 2 and c = 3)) into parsable expression graphs.
+Serialize and deserialize nested compound expression strings such as (a = 1 or (b = 2 and c = 3)) into parsable expression trees such as [key:a operator:= value:1, conjunction:or, [key:b operator:= value:2, conjunction:and, key:c operator:= value:3]]..

 ## Install